Johnny & Associates: 1990–2009

 Around the 1990s, Johnny & Associates' marketing strategy changed to include variety show hosting as a specialty in their talents.
 At the time, the agency focused on marketing the singing and dancing talents of their acts until they would retire around age 25 as they aged out of the industry.
 Taking note of former Shibugakitai member Hirohide Yakumaru's success as an MC on Hanamaru, Johnny & Associates subsequently trained their more recent groups to have public personas as well.

 During the 1990s Johnny & Associates began declining nominations from the Japan Record Awards and the Japan Academy Awards, partly due to a dispute about the musical genre of one of their groups at the 32nd Japan Record Awards.
 Another reason cited was that the nominations would engender competition among Johnny groups and with other nominees.

 In 1997 the agency founded a record label, Johnny's Entertainment.
-Also, a New Year's Eve countdown concert is held live on Fuji TV from the Tokyo Dome since 1996 known as Johnny's Countdown Live with a different theme each year.
+Starting in 1996, the agency also began hosting a New Year's Eve countdown concert known as Johnny's Countdown Live broadcast live on Fuji TV from the Tokyo Dome with a different theme each year.

 In 2006, Oricon sued journalist Hiro Ugaya when he was quoted in a Cyzo magazine article suggesting that the company manipulated its statistics to benefit certain management companies and labels (specifically, Johnny & Associates).
 Ugaya condemned the action as a strategic lawsuit against public participation, and it was later dropped by Oricon with no charges filed against the journalist.

 In 2007, a temporary Johnny's Jr. group, Hey!
 Say!
 7, broke a record as the youngest male group to ever top Oricon charts, with an average age of 14.8 years.
 Later that year, Hey!
 Say!
 JUMP broke a record as the largest group to debut in Johnny's history, with ten members.

 By 2008, Johnny & Associates was known as the "top 3" recording artist companies.